Miracle on 34th Street: Critical reception

 The Catholic Legion of Decency gave the movie a "B", "morally objectionable in part" rating.
 This was mainly due to the fact that O'Hara portrayed a divorcée in the film.

 Accolades

-The film won Academy Awards for Best Actor in a Supporting Role (Edmund Gwenn), Best Writing, Original Story (Valentine Davies) and Best Writing, Screenplay.
-It was also nominated for Best Picture, losing to Gentleman's Agreement.
+Gwenn won the Academy Award for Best Actor in a Supporting Role, Valentine Davies for Best Writing, Original Story and George Seaton for Best Writing, Screenplay.
+The film was nominated for Best Picture, losing to Gentleman's Agreement.

-It was ranked ninth by the American Film Institute on 100 Years...
-100 Cheers, a list of America's most inspiring films.
-Miracle on 34th Street was listed as the fifth best film in the fantasy genre in the American Film Institute's "Ten top Ten" lists in 2008.